-In the example below from CFI’s Financial Modeling Course about Amazon, you can see how an analyst would build a Discounted Cash Flow (DCF) model to forecast the company’s cash flows into the future and then discount them back to the present.
+In the example below from CFI’s Financial Modeling Course about Amazon, you can see how an analyst can build a Discounted Cash Flow (DCF) model to forecast the company’s cash flows into the future and then discount them back to the present.
 After netting out debts owed, the resulting value is divided by the number of shares outstanding to arrive at the intrinsic value of equity per share.

 #2 Book Value of Equity (Accounting)

-Accountants are concerned with recording and reporting the financial position of a company, and therefore focus on calculating the book value of equity.
+Accountants are concerned with recording and reporting the financial position of a company, and, therefore, focus on calculating the book value of equity.
 In order for the balance sheet to balance, the formula Equity = Assets – Liabilities must be true.

 Book Value Formula